we practice what is most often referred to as regenerative agriculture

 It's not just dirt, healthy soil is teeming with entire communities of organisms from tiny and fragile strands of fungi and single cell bacteria all the way up to earthworms plowing tunnels through the soil.
 All plants have co-evolved with the soil communities to support each other.
 Plants feed the soil microbiology and the microbiology feeds the plants enhancing nutrition and plant health.

-- No spray Synthetic fertilizers, pesticides, and herbicides can disrupt the symbiotic balance, or worse, kill off critical parts of the soil food web.
-Residues persist on the soil and vegetables, do more harm than benefit, and negatively affect the soil over the long term.
-At Tierra Vida Farm the use synthetically derived amendments is never done.
-There are better ways of managing weeds, pests, and fertility.
+- No-sprays Synthetic fertilizers, pesticides, and herbicides can disrupt the symbiotic balance, or worse, kill off critical parts of the soil food web.
+Residues persist on the soil and vegetables, cause more harm than benefits, and negatively affect the soil over the long term.
+At Tierra Vida Farm, we do not use any synthetically derived amendments.
+There are better ways to manage weeds, pests, and fertility.

-- Minimal tillage Although there are many conveniences of using heavy equipment, some times trade-offs are not worth the problems.
+- No-till Although there are conveniences to using heavy equipment, the trade-offs are not worth the problems.
 The fragile soil community is critical to the maximum health and nutrition of the plants.
 Tilling and exposing that soil community to the sun is destructive and often un-necessary.
-At our farm, permanent raised beds are used along with transplanting in order to preserve the soil and protect it from excess sun exposure.
+At our farm, we do not till.
+Instead we transplant into permanent raised beds in order to preserve and protect the soil structure.

-- Compost: Adding in not just minerals and nutrients, compost can also provide a boost to the soil microbiology.
-We apply compost to each of our raised beds before transplanting a crop.
-We find the compost provides the soil and plants with an extra boost that is evident in the health of the crop.
-We make our own compost with a combination of hay, manure, leaves, and food scraps.
+- Compost Adding in not just minerals and nutrients, compost also provides a boost to the soil microbiology and keeps the soil covered.
+We apply a thin layer of compost to each of our raised beds before transplanting a crop.
+We make our own compost with a combination of wood chips, hay, manure, leaves, and food scraps.

-- Cover crops & grazing: At any given time, we are growing an acre (or more) of cover crop.
-Our cover crop mixtures help revitalize the soil and provide flowers for pollinators.
+- Cover crops & grazing Anywhere that we are not growing a cash crop we grow cover crops.
+Our cover crop mixtures help revitalize the soil and provide flowers for pollinators in addition to keeping the soil covered.
 Before the cover crop goes to seed, we set up an electric fence and rotationally graze a herd of dairy goats.
-The goats mow down the cover crop, deposit valuable manure, and trample debris into the soil.
-Cover cropping and rotational grazing is a powerful way to build healthy soils.
+The goats mow down the cover crop, deposit valuable manure & urine, and trample debris into the soil.
+Rotationally grazing cover crops is a powerful way to build healthy soils.

-- Interplanting: Plants enjoy diversity and so does the soil community.
+- Interplanting Plants enjoy diversity and so does the soil community.
 Planting peas and kale together, beans and radishes, cabbage and cilantro, and marigolds with collards provide many benefits.
-Intercropping improves soil biology, attracts pollinators and discourages pests like moths and aphids.
-At Tierra Vida Farm intercropping strategies are used instead of sprays, working with biology not against it.
+Intercropping improves soil biology, attracts pollinators, and discourages pests like moths and aphids.
+At Tierra Vida Farm, transplanting allows us to easily intercrop.

-- Pollinator Rows: Native pollinators and domestic honey bees provide so many benefits, it's worth dedicating some space to feeding them.
+- Pollinator Rows Native pollinators and domestic honey bees provide so many benefits, it's worth dedicating some space to feeding them.
 Pollinator strips provide flowers throughout the year, harbor beneficial insect predators, and add beauty.
-We use native flower species to encourage beneficial insects to take up residence in the garden.
+We use native flowers and perennial shrubs to encourage beneficial insects to take up residence in the garden.

-- Rinsed and Chilled: Produce is dipped in cold, clean well water right after harvesting to lock in vitamins and ensure freshness.
+- Rinsed and chilled Produce is dipped in cold, clean well water right after harvesting to lock in vitamins and ensure freshness.
 A few hours in the sun - or not - can make all the difference in quality.
 Although rinsed in potable water, consumers should always wash produce at home.
-At Tierra Vida Farm the shaded washing area is a quick 200 foot trip from field.
+At Tierra Vida Farm, the shaded washing area is a quick 200 foot trip from the field.

 - Refrigeration: Nearly all vegetables quickly lose freshness and vitamins if not refrigerated quickly after harvest.
 Refrigeration extends storability, maintains freshness, and maximizes vitamin content.
 We use a mobile refrigerator and maintain temperatures below 40 degrees until delivery to preserve freshness.

-- Travel Time: How long does it take to get a case of conventional lettuce out of the field, on to a truck, into a warehouse, on to another truck, driven 1,500 miles, and shelved before purchase at a grocery store?
+- Travel Time: How long does it take to get a case of conventional lettuce out of the field, onto a truck, into a warehouse, onto another truck, driven 1,500 miles, and shelved before purchase at a grocery store?
 1-4 weeks for lettuce, and significantly longer for just about everything else.
-Our produce is harvested 36-6 hours (roots vs greens) before delivery and refrigerated until you pick it up.
+Our produce is harvested 48-24 hours (roots vs greens) before delivery and refrigerated until you pick it up.